gmarokov/worldwildweb-dev-blogs/blog-posts/getting-started-with-ansible-windows/getting-started-with-ansible-windows.md

 ### Ansible can’t run on Windows but there’s a trick

-Currently Ansible can only be installed on Unix based machines, but If you are using Windows as your primary OS, you can install Ubuntu subsystem.
+Currently Ansible can only be installed on Unix based machines, but if you are using Windows as your primary OS, you can install Ubuntu subsystem.
 Read [this](https://docs.microsoft.com/en-us/windows/wsl/install-win10) for further installation details.
 If you are non Windows user please continue reading.

 ## Install Ansible